erikglee/hbcd_qmri_postproc/docs/source/inputs_formatting.rst

 should already be registered to the segmentation(s) found in the segmentations directory.
-If both T1w/T2w images and segmentations are present, the pipeline will currently (as of 6/5/24) give priority to registering the relaxometry images to the T2w images.
+If both T1w/T2w images and segmentations are present, the pipeline will currently (as of 6/5/24) give priority to registering the relaxometry images to the T2w images by default.

 SyMRI/relaxometry directory
 ---------------------------